951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Old images of Caminito del Rey

-Today, the Caminito del Rey is much more than a walkway: it is an unforgettable experience that connects visitors with the power of nature, the historical memory of Malaga, and the thrill of walking suspended between mountains.
+Today, the Caminito del Rey is much more than a walkway: it is an unforgettable experience that connects visitors with the power of nature, the historical memory of Málaga and the thrill of walking suspended between mountains.

-Frequently Asked Questions about Caminito del Rey
+Caminito del Rey Location Map

 What is the meeting point with the guide and the bus?